If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Simply head to the Naruto Crunchyroll page, Naruto Shippuden Crunchyroll page or Boruto Next Generations Crunchyroll page and choose the first season.
 Then, click on the episode you want to watch.
 These episodes are available to watch for free with ads.

-To watch every single Naruto episode you'll have to sign-up to a Crunchyroll Premium plan, which is available from $7.99 a month.
+To watch every single Naruto episode you'll have to sign-up for a Crunchyroll Premium plan, which is available from $7.99 a month.

 Follow Popverse for upcoming event coverage and news